ngxs/store/docs/plugins/storage.md

 export class AppModule {}
 ```

-You can combine state classes and strings:
+You can even combine state classes and strings:

 ```ts
 @NgModule({